TjeuKayim/mumblelink-velocity/README.md

 This plugin targets the [Velocity](https://velocitypowered.com) Minecraft server proxy.
-It should be used with the [mumble-link-fabric](https://www.curseforge.com/minecraft/mc-mods/mumble-link-fabric) client mod v0.7.5 (don't install the Fabric MumbleLink mod server-side, this is a replacement).
+It should be used with the [mumble-link-fabric](https://www.curseforge.com/minecraft/mc-mods/mumble-link-fabric) client mod v0.7.5 (don't also install the Fabric MumbleLink mod server-side, this is a replacement).
 Installing this allows clients to automatically join a VoIP server of your choosing.

 ## Install